mariiamakura/philosophers/README.md

 !! pthread_join() blocks the calling thread until the specified thread completes and allows retrieving the exit status of the joined thread.
 !! pthread_detach() marks a thread as detached, allowing it to clean up its resources independently upon completion, without the need for another thread to join it.

-## prevent the thread from using data while the other one is not finished
+## data racing or how to prevent the thread from using data while the other one is not finished

 ```
 #include <stdio.h>